Bonnie and Clyde: Ambush and deaths

-On May 21, the four posse members from Texas were in Shreveport when they learned that Barrow and Parker were planning to visit Ivy Methvin in Bienville Parish that evening.
+On May 21, the four posse members from Texas were in Shreveport when they learned that Barrow and Parker were planning to visit Methvin's father Ivy in Bienville Parish that evening.
 The full posse set up an ambush along Louisiana State Highway 154 south of Gibsland toward Sailes.
-Hinton recounted that the lawmen were in place by 9 pm, and waited through the whole of the next day (May 22) with no sign of the perpetrators.
+Hinton recounted that the lawmen were in place by 9 p.m. and waited through the whole of the next day (May 22) with no sign of the perpetrators.
 Other accounts said that the officers set up on the evening of May 22.

-The gunfire was so loud that the posse were temporarily deaf all afternoon.